libclapp/clapp/doc/doc.md

 In order to provide a default value for arguments or option parameters, there exists the class `clapp::value::default_value_t`.
 If an instance of this class is given to an optional option parameter constructor, this default value would be used, if the option value was not given.
 The same reasoning applies also for arguments.
-Note: Even if it is possible for mandatory arguments or option parameters to define a default value, this may be unnecessary.
+Note: Even if it is possible for mandatory arguments or mandatory option parameters to define a default value, this is unnecessary, as the parser requires the user to give a value!

 A default value is also reflected in the help message, as `(default-value: <value>)` is appended to the argument/option description.